nehapinni/nehapinni.github.io/README.md

 - **Framework:** Jekyll

 ## Development Notes
-- Used AI assistance (Claude) for troubleshooting DNS configuration and HTTPS setup issues, specifically due to initial problems with Cloudflare proxy settings that prevented SSL certificate generation - the proxy was intercepting requests and GitHub couldn't verify domain ownership
+- Used AI assistance (Claude) for troubleshooting initial website changes and DNS configuration and HTTPS setup issues, specifically due to initial problems with Cloudflare proxy settings that prevented SSL certificate generation - the proxy was intercepting requests and GitHub couldn't verify domain ownership